tytydraco/yessleep/out/Ive_been_trapped_riding_Space_Mountain_for_hours_and_I_want_to_die_The_background_screams_have_always_been_other_trapped_people.md

 It started with that fucking Genie Pass that you buy through the Disneyland app.
 None of this subsequent insanity would have resulted if it weren’t for my acceptance of that initiating action.

 So I flashed my phone at the entrance to the Lighting Lane and it glowed purple.
 The damn Disney carney shot a smile and told me that I qualified for the “Club 33 treatment,” whatever the hell that means, and took me through the back channel to get directly onto the car.
+It was just before closing, and i wasn't even sure we'd get on, but it must have been the final ride of the day.

 Don’t follow carneys into hidden rooms.
 Why did I have to learn that lesson the hard way?